 - 3. Cease and desist: University officials and faculty may, under appropriate circumstances, order a student to cease and desist from an activity considered to be disruptive to the University. - 4.
 Interim measures: any interim measure may be taken at any time.
 Notice of interim measures shall be provided to the student or student organization in writing. - a.
-Interim suspension: the Dean of Students may recommend to the Vice

-President for Student Affairs the temporary suspension of a student or student organization when it is determined that a student's or student organization's presence affects the health, safety or welfare of the University community or a member of the University community. - b.
+Interim suspension: the Dean of Students may recommend to the Vice President for Student Affairs the temporary suspension of a student or student organization when it is determined that a student's or student organization's presence adversely affects the health, safety or welfare of the University community or a member of the University community. - b.
 Restrictions on activity: the Dean of Students may restrict a student's or student organization's activities when it is determined that the health, safety or welfare of a student or member of the University community is at risk.
-Restrictions on activities may include, but are not limited to: registering for or attending class; accessing or contacting certain individuals (no contact order); accessing University property, facilities, resources or equipment; participating in University activities, organizations or student activities. - b.
-Interim suspension: the Dean of Students may recommend to the Vice

-President for Student Affairs the temporary suspension of a student or student organization when it is determined that a student's or student organization's presence affects the health, safety or welfare of the University community or a member of the University community.
-At the University's discretion, a temporarily suspended student or student organization may not be permitted to attend classes, come onto University property or use University facilities, equipment or resources. - c.
-Interim removal from Housing: The Director of Housing and Residence

-Life may temporarily remove a student from housing when it is determined that a reasonable risk to the health, safety or welfare of members of the University community or University property exists. - d.
-Appeal of interim measuressuspension: the student or student organization has the opportunity to submit a written request for a hearing to the Vice President for Student Affairs regarding the interim suspensionmeasures.
+Restrictions on activities may include, but are not limited to: registering for or attending class; accessing or contacting certain individuals (no contact order); accessing University property, facilities, resources or equipment; participating in University activities, organizations or student activities. - c.
+Interim removal from Housing: The Director of Housing and Residence Life may temporarily remove a student from housing when it is determined that a reasonable risk to the health, safety or welfare of members of the University community or University property exists. - d.
+Appeal of interim measures: the student or student organization has the opportunity to submit a written request for a hearing to the Vice President for Student Affairs regarding the interim measures.
 If requested, the hearing will be conducted within three business days of the receipt of the written request.
-The scope of this hearing is limited solely to the interim suspensionmeasures.
+The scope of this hearing is limited solely to the interim measures. - e.

-- de.
 Student enrollment status: if a student's enrollment status is changed as a result of an interim measure, but the student is subsequently found not responsible for the violation, the University shall: - i.
-Correct any record of the change in enrollment status in the student's permanent records and other reports in a manner compliant with State and Federal laws and: - ii.
+Correct any record of the change in enrollment status in the student's permanent records and other reports in a manner compliant with State and Federal laws and; - ii.
 Refund to the student, at a minimum, a pro rata portion of any tuition/fees and other University specific fees and charges as appropriate due to the temporary change in enrollment status and in a manner consistent with University policy and procedures. - 5.
 Interpretation and application: any question of interpretation or application of the Student Code of Conduct shall be referred to the Vice President for Student Affairs.
 Where an individual is both an employee and a student, his or her status in a given situation shall be determined by the Vice President for Student Affairs.